-I am a photojournalist based in Senegal, West Africa, where I work as a stringer for the Associated Press (AP) and as a contributor for Redux Pictures, in New York.
+I’m a photojournalist based in Dakar, Senegal, where I work as a stringer for the Associated Press (AP) and other international medias.

-Before moving to Dakar I was in Brazil, where I covered several assignments for AP, such as the new coronavirus (COVID-19) pandemic that have killed hundreds of thousands of people in the country; the fires in Amazon rainforest (2019); the collapse of a dam in Brumadinho where more than 200 people died (2019); the arrest of the Brazil’s former president Luiz Inácio Lula da Silva (2018); the military intervention in Rio’s state.
+In Brazil, I covered the first year of the pandemic that has killed hundreds of thousands people; the fires in Amazon rainforest (2019); the collapse of a dam in Brumadinho where more than 200 people died (2019); the arrest of the Brazil’s former president Luiz Inácio Lula da Silva (2018).

 In 2010, I coordinated and trained a team to work on sports coverage, when the sport daily MARCA was launched in Brazil

-Documenting various aspects of Latin America, I photographed workers in the world’s two largest copper mine, in Chile.
-In Cuba, I captured the most vivid elements of Cuban society and the legacy of the Cuban Revolution for a special project titled “Portraits of Cuba”.
+Documenting various aspects of Latin America, I photographed workers in the world’s two largest copper mines, in Chile (2001).
+In Cuba (2004), I worked on a project where I captured the most vivid elements of Cuban society and the legacy of the Revolution.

 International News Beat Coverage or Continuing Story category by the National Headliner Award with the AP team in a cross-format coverage of violence in 2017, in Brazil.